- — Kosher, Raw, Vegan

 - Use to prepare cornbread, cornmeal rolls, and tortillas.

-- Make the infamous creamy Italian Polenta.
+- Make the famous creamy Italian Polenta.

 - Create biscuits, corn mush, fritters, and pancakes.